We don’t always think about making our home safer but it’s one of the most important things we can do for ourselves and our family.

 - Ensure every family members knows the sound of your smoke alarm (particularly if you get a new one!).

 - Place fire extinguishers throughout your home, including kitchens and bedrooms, and practice using it.
 If you haven’t replaced your extinguisher within the last 12 years, it’s time to buy a new one.

 - Ensure your house number is visible from the street.

-I really hope this post encourages your family to do a safety audit.
-I know it encourage us!
+I really hope this post encourages your family to make your home safer.
+I know it encouraged us!

 I’m curious – how many smoke and/or carbon monoxide detectors do you have in your home?
 Does your family have an emergency plan?